d3vilh/raspberry-gateway/README.md

      > **Note**: If you see `ansible-galaxy: command not found`, you have to relogin (or reboot your Pi) and then try again.
   <details>
     <summary>Continue Installation with WebUI</summary>

-   **This is still under testing!** If you afraid of it - just skip to CLI installation.

   5. Run [Webinstall](https://github.com/d3vilh/raspberry-gtw-webconfig) binary:
      ```shell